Fullmeals

 Using chicken on the bone adds more flavor to the curry.

-For the best flavor, use fresh vine-ripened tomatoes.
+Use fresh vine-ripened tomatoes.
 If using canned chopped tomatoes, use 1.5 cans with 1 cup of water.

 Avoid stirring the chicken too early to prevent it from ripping apart.

-Cook the curry on a medium-high heat to prevent spices from burning and sticking to the bottom.
+High heat to prevent spices from burning and sticking to the bottom.

 Dum cooking the rice (steaming on very low heat) ensures fluffy, perfectly cooked grains.